pixlee/android-sdk/doc/kotlin/UI.md

 - [PXLPhotoRecyclerViewInGrid](#PXLPhotoRecyclerViewInGrid) : A RecyclerView displaying a list of PXLPhoto (grid list, no auto video playing, no infinite scroll)
 - [PXLPhotoView](#PXLPhotoView) : A view to display PXLPhoto

+## Automatic Analytics with UI Components
+We support that you can delegate firing certain analytics events to UI components.
+-  [PXLPhotoProductView](#PXLPhotoProductView) : `OpenLightbox`, fore more information,

 ### PXLPhotoProductView
 This shows a fullscreen PXLPhoto with its PXLProduct list.
 There is an example in ViewerActivity.kt